Here you will find a collection of zoo writing prompts that students of all ages love.

 43. What are two of the best things and two of the worst things about having a job as a zookeeper?

-Now you have a ready-supply of high-interest zoo writing prompts for teaching and learning.
+Now you have a ready-supply of zoo writing prompts to use for various writing activities.

 Did you like these zoo writing prompts?
 If so, you might also like… animal writing prompts